ethanbass/chromatographR/README.md

 ## Usage

 #### Importing data
-chromatographR can now import a variety of binary formats, including 'ChemStation' and 'MassHunter' files.
-This is accomplished using third-party parsers, such as [Aston](https://github.com/bovee/aston) or [Entab](https://github.com/bovee/entab), wrapped by the chromConverter package.
+chromatographR can import a variety of vendor formats, including 'Agilent ChemStation' and 'MassHunter' files.
+This is accomplished using parsers from my chromConverter package.
 See the [chromConverter page](https://ethanbass.github.io/chromConverter/) for a detailed list of supported formats.
 Alternatively, chromatographR can also be used with regular `csv` files.

 #### Analysis
 Please see the [vignette](https://ethanbass.github.io/chromatographR/articles/chromatographR.html) included with the package for details on the application of chromatographR for the analysis of HPLC data.
 A second vignette with a suggested workflow for the analysis of GC-FID data will be forthcoming soon.